Bride scam: Nations and organizations of interest

 Russia is where many of the contemporary fraud experts claim the prospective brides come from, and many of the anti-scam sites look to combat this particular form of bride scam.
-Additionally, many IMBs offer opportunities to marry women from impoverished regions all over the world including Russians, Asians, and Latinas.
+Additionally, many IMBs offer opportunities to marry women from impoverished regions all over the world including Russians, Asians, and Ibero-Americans.

 With the lack of governmental involvement concerning bride scams, many unaffiliated websites have started to provide people with the "How to" when it comes to avoiding being scammed.
 Most of these sites include a list of "known russian scammers by name (photo, email etc)" as well as any photos which are known to have been used by scammers in the past.
 Some people have even turned to private investigators to help them determine whether or not the woman they are courting actually exist.